 Key Skills and Attributes

-If accepted as a reviewer, we will add you to our database.
+If accepted as a reviewer, we will add you to our database and send you a copy of our guidelines for reviewers.
 To express our appreciation for your valuable contribution in the manuscript review process of the journal, we offer the following:

 - 30 days’ free access to Taylor & Francis journal content upon agreeing to review, providing you with resources to assist with your review